NateSkiles/js_notes/es6JavaScript/es6Notes.md

 ### Deconstructing
 #### Declaring variables using deconstructed objects
-When declaring a variable you can deconstruct the object's properties allowing for cleaner code.
+When declaring a variable you can deconstruct the object's _properties_ allowing for cleaner code.

-This can be done when the name of the variable  being declared matches the name of the property that is being referenced.
+This can be done when the name of the variable  being declared is the **same** as the name of the property that is being referenced.

 ```javascript
 let expense = {